 Sample Logic Xosphere – Weird meets Crazy

-Yet another Kontakt based sample library contributing to a now vast number of choices you have available to you with this prolific platform.
-Xosphere squarely sits in the ‘out there’ department, not only from a sonic perspective, but the entire interface and workflow is unique to Sample Logic, and something you’ll either loath or love.
+Yet another Kontakt-based sample library contributing to a now vast number of choices you have available to you with this prolific platform.
+Xosphere squarely sits in the ‘out there’ department, not only from a sonic perspective, but the entire interface and workflow is unique to Sample Logic, and something you’ll either loathe or love.

 To call Xosphere a monster is a little understated.
-Its a totally creative and experimental environment that rewards temptation to simply randomly push buttons and turn knobs to see what happens.
-You will no doubt become familiar with certain sounds and textures that you will call favorites, and possibly use them often as building blocks for new creations – but this is not an instruments to load up with preconceived ideas.
+It’s a totally creative and experimental environment that rewards the temptation to simply randomly push buttons and turn knobs to see what happens.
+You will no doubt become familiar with certain sounds and textures that you will call favourites, and possibly use them often as building blocks for new creations – but this is not an instrument to load up with preconceived ideas.
 No matter what you think you want ends up being totally different, mostly for the better.